mucherino/teaching/GPU/primes.md

-# Exercise: prime factorization on GPU
+# Prime factorization on GPU

-## Prime factorization
+## What is prime factorization?

 Prime factorization is one of the hardest known mathematical problems.
 Finding a general and efficient solution for this problem would allow